gary-jipp/lighthouse-react-immutable/README.md

 ### React State: Immutablility & Update Patterns

 - [ ] Anatomy of a React App
-- [ ] Review: Components, JSX, Props, and State
+- [ ] Quick Review: Components, JSX, Props, and State
 - [ ] Dealing with 'Stale' State
 - [ ] React Re-Render (why did they call it 'React')
 - [ ] How React compares State